 Everyone who travels abroad should consider purchasing travel insurance for a variety of reasons.
 We’ve all seen the headlines!
 Thousands of flights cancelled.
 Luggage lost for days (or forever).
 Medical evacuation from cruise ships.
 There’s so many things that go wrong during travel.

 But I think the single most important travel insurance you can secure is coverage for getting sick while abroad.
 Most U.S. based health insurance doesn’t provide coverage abroad, or if it does, it’s mediocre at best.
-You should buy a policy that covers at least $100,000 of medical expenses and emergency evacuation insurance of $500,000.
+Buy a policy that covers at least $100,000 of medical expenses and emergency evacuation insurance of $500,000.
 You want this coverage to be primary, meaning that you won’t have to file a claim with your U.S. based coverage first.

 You should also consider buying insurance for a myriad of other things, but we’ll cover that in a future post!
 For primary travel health insurance, I recommend Safe Travels Outbound.
 This is the policy I typically purchase for my trips.
 You may also search for other policies on Insubuy, SquareMouth, and InsureMyTrip.